Norane

-Nornes or Norane is a village in Sogndal Municipality in Vestland county, Norway.
+Norane is a village in Sogndal Municipality in Vestland county, Norway.
 The village is located on the northern shore of the Sogndalsfjorden, just east of its mouth where it empties into the main Sognefjorden.
-The village of Fimreite lies across the fjord from Nornes.
-The village sits about 10 km southwest of the municipal centre of Sogndalsfjøra and about 8 km east of the village of Hermansverk.
-Norum Church is located on the east side of Nornes.
+The village of Fimreite lies across the fjord from Norane.
+The village sits about 10 km southwest of the village of Sogndalsfjøra and about 8 km east of the village of Hermansverk.
+Norum Church is located on the east side of Norane.
 Norwegian County Road 55 runs through the village, connecting it to Sogndalsfjøra and Hermansverk.